-A crystal habit is an external shape displayed by an individual crystal or an aggregate of crystals.
+Crystal habit is an external shape displayed by an individual crystal, but more often it is an external shape displayed by an aggregate of crystals.
 Crystal habit names are often adjectives that help convey the shape of a crystal or a group of crystals.

 Bladed, cubic, fibrous, granular, prismatic, and radiating are names of crystal habits that quickly convey a generalized geometric appearance.
 Other crystal habit names are less familiar, but once a person learns the name it can easily be applied to mineral specimens to which that habit applies.

 Many minerals have characteristic habits which can serve as clues to their identification.
-However, many minerals do not have a characteristic habit, and most specimens of any mineral do not display a characteristic habit.
+However, many minerals do not have a characteristic external shape, and the name of this habit is “massive”.
+In addition, most specimens of any mineral do not display a characteristic habit.

 Bladed crystals are elongated.
 They are much longer than they are wide, and their width exceeds their depth.
 They are shaped like a straight sword or knife blade.
 Their ends sometimes taper to a point.
 They might exist as single crystals, a cluster of many parallel crystals, or radiating clusters of crystals.
 Mineral examples: kyanite, actinolite, and stibnite.
 These blue crystals of kyanite have a bladed habit.
 Kyanite crystals are interesting because they have a hardness of 4.5 to 5 parallel to the length of their blades, and a hardness of 6.5 to 7 across the width of their blades.
 This specimen is approximately seven centimeters across.
 Image by Aelwyn, used here under a Creative Commons License.